IBM/deepview/README.md

 # Usage
 > [!NOTE]
-> Please note that the instructions for torch_sendnn given below are temporary and are only needed for using *unsupported_op* mode.
+> Please note that the instructions for torch_sendnn given below are temporary.
 We are working with torch_sendnn to get these changes incorporated into it.

 First, copy `torch_sendnn` from its installation directory to `/tmp`: